 - Appeal to the preferences of younger consumers by understanding that they may still be working or caring for their own parents and need responsiveness to time constraints, on top of clinical excellence.

 Historically, providers have focused on bricks-and-mortar and clinical excellence programs to appeal to patients.
 Why isn’t this the most fruitful direction under risk?
 First of all, bricks and mortar are expensive and stationary, while patients are looking for convenience and access.
-That’s why they are going to pharmacy-based services in greater numbers.
+That’s why they are going to pharmacy-based services in greater numbers, and demanding Telehealth to avoid the inconvenience and time of visits.

 Second, while clinical excellence is, of course, extremely important, constructing an ACO marketing plan on high-cost services may attract patients needing them, but not necessarily the others who seek a good medical home with convenience, good access, communication and better control over their medical decisions.